 The Ride Bend Shuttle Service will be transitioned to an OSU-Cascades Microtransit Pilot Project this year.
 Cascades East Transit is proud to partner with OSU-Cascades for this innovative project.
 To ensure this Ride Bend was available for everyone in the community, CET has provided an ADA accessible vehicle for the service.

 Free Rides with Ride Bend

 Ride Bend offers on-demand, app-driven transit service to the public.
-The free service will be available daily through Labor Day, from noon to 8 pm.
+The free service will be available daily through September 22, from noon to 8 pm.
 Rides can be requested via a mobile app and through a call-in number: 866-921-8924.

 The Summer Service Area includes areas of Bend where it’s most difficult to move residents and visitors around during summer months.
 Ride Bend connects to citywide and regional bus service at CET’s Hawthorne Station.

 - Download the Ride Bend app available on iTunes Store and Google Play Store to get started, or call to request a ride (866-921-8924).

 - Summon one of our three, dog-friendly vans that seat up to 11 guests and come equipped with bike racks.
 One van is also ADA accessible.